dashaub/m4/README.md

 ```
 docker run -it --name forecastHybrid m4:5.0 /root/m4/forecastM4.sh
 ```

+Running the job like this will forecast each series serially and can take 2-3 weeks on a fast CPU.
+Instead you may wish to launch several individual forecasting processes simultaneously by launching a container for a single series.

 To produce forecasts for only a single series (e.g. `Daily`), pass the series name as an argument.
 It can also be especially useful to change the container name to something descriptive if you wish to launch several containers simultaneously.
 ```